anais-lohier/bis560-aml276/README.md

-# The Significance of 37 °C: Temperature, Ethnicity, and the Limits of Normality
+# The Significance of 37 °C: Temperature, Ethnicity, and the Architecture of Normality
 BIS 560 Final Project Analysis